 For example, questions like ‘how do you feel when you get a no for an answer’ or ‘List the qualities of a good leader’ or ‘difference between good and exceptional’.

 Here, in this article, I will try to list down a few ways to come up with a good answer to ‘the difference between good and exceptional’.
 Stay relaxed, for designing a good response does not take an eternity.

-How to Answer, “The Difference between Good and Exceptional”
+How to Answer, “Tell me The Difference between Good and Exceptional”